singhhemant370/web-developement/README.md

 # web-developement
-this is a learning repo
+this is a learning repo.